Tyre Nichols case shows officers still fail to intervene

 Just like the attack on George Floyd in Minneapolis nearly three years ago, a simple intervention could have saved a life.
 Instead, Nichols is dead and the five officers are charged with second-degree murder and other crimes.

-More disciplinary action may be coming now that the harrowing video of Nichols treatment has been released.
-Memphis police relieved two other officers of duty Monday and say the department is still investigating what happened.
+More disciplinary action may be coming now that the harrowing video of Nichols' treatment has been released.
+Memphis police suspended two other officers Monday and say the department is still investigating what happened.
 The Memphis Fire Department also fired three emergency response workers who arrived on the scene for failing to assess Nichols' condition.

 The Memphis and Minneapolis police departments are among many U.S. law enforcement agencies with "duty to intervene" policies.
 The Memphis protocol is clear: "Any member who directly observes another member engaged in dangerous or criminal conduct or abuse of a subject shall take reasonable action to intervene."